2013 UPDATE ON THE AMMA STORY:

 Now, whether Tredwell’s searing expose makes a difference in bringing down this false spiritual empire depends very much on other victims boldly stepping forward and sharing their own stories.
 But the disciples are afraid of this guru, who, her biography alleges, has beings in the unseen who will retaliate against anyone who speaks out about the Divine Mother.
 This superstition makes it difficult for members struggling to break free from the cult to find the courage to speak the truth.
 Insiders report there is also genuine physical danger, for anyone living in India who speaks out.

-When Sai Baba’s crimes became public, it wasn’t because of one disciple breaking the silence.
-It happened when multiple disciples came forward with the truth.
+When Sai Baba’s misdeeds became public, it wasn’t because of one disciple breaking the silence.
+It happened when multiple disciples came forward with their stories.
 It is easy to write off one whistleblower’s account as the remarks of a crazy person, or of a liar with a vendetta.
 But when multiple people step forward and attest to the same thing, that’s when the truth cannot be denied.

 It happened with Sai Baba, and it happened with the Catholic Church regarding a great number of its priests.
 If only one victim of a priest’s assault had ever came forward, the allegation of rape would probably not have been believed.
 But when many people stepped forward, the verdict went down in the court of public opinion that sexual abuse by Catholic priests (SOME Catholic priests) is a reality.